pnkfelix/pnkfx-blog/source/_posts/2015-10-27-gc-and-rust-part-0-how-does-gc-work.markdown

 post_graph("target_anchor4", graph_in_memory);
 </script>

+{% marginblock %}
+Regarding the "(header)" words in the diagram:
+Garbage collectors often require that the
+GC-managed memory be formatted in a way such that the collector can "parse" it when doing a scan over its address space.
+<br></br>
+As part of this "parsing", the GC needs to be able to derive the size of each object it looks at.
+<br></br>
+The address-space could be
+partitioned into size classes.
+Or if objects in a
+block are to be variable-sized, the size could be recorded in object headers (which are often needed anyway to store things like mark bits or other data).
+<br></br>
+Clever representation techniques exist that avoid using header words for small objects (like pairs) without requiring size-class partitioning; but I digress.
+{% endmarginblock %}

 In these pictures, there is no difference between an arrow pointing to the left- verus right-side of a memory cell; so the occurrence of the pointer to A (`0x10010`) in `r0` is no different than the occurrence